 - You can now be vaccinated against having chickenpox when you are 18 months old, or later when you are in Year 8.

-- All children have immunisations against measles, mumps and rubella when they are 12 months old, and just before they start school.
+- All children have immunisations against measles, mumps and rubella when they are 12 months old, and when they are 18 months old or just before they start school.
 Measles makes people very ill, mumps gives people swollen glands and a very bad headache, and rubella can harm an unborn baby, causing it to be blind or deaf.

 - Human papilloma virus (HPV) can be passed from one person to another during sex (a sexually transmitted infection).
 It can cause cancer in some women.
 Girls now get free immunisation against HPV when they are about 13 years old.